martinjzhang/adafdr/README.md

 import adafdr.method as md
 import adafdr.data_loader as dl
 ```
-Other ways of importation are usually compatible.
+Other ways of importing are usually compatible.
 For example, one can import the package with `import adafdr`
 and call method `xxx` in the method modele via `adafdr.method.xxx()`

 ### Input format